ralidimitrova/DS4A_team27/README.md

-`./data/data_source.md` - where does all the data come from?
+`./data/data_source.md` - where do all the data come from?

 `./data/raw` - raw data downloaded from source